Read Chromatographic Data

 .
 If the file names do not follow this format, values and units need to be provided manually.

-If the reader function cannot automatically extract this information, you will need to provide it manually:
+If the reader function cannot automatically extract the reaction time and time unit or concentration values and concentration unit from the file names, you will need to provide it manually

 The Allotrope Simple Model (ASM) format is the preferred format to be used with chromatopy